oracle/truffleruby/doc/user/installing-graalvm.md

 ## Using a Ruby package manager

-Inside the GraalVM is a `jre/languages/ruby` directory which has the usual structure of a Ruby implementation.
+Inside the GraalVM is a `jre/languages/ruby` or `languages/ruby` directory which has the usual structure of a Ruby implementation.
 It is recommended to add this directory to a Ruby manager, see [configuring Ruby managers](ruby-managers.md) for more information.